Labor Contractions

 4. 3:50pm 50 seconds

 Having a chart that is ready to go is a great way to stay calm during those initial contractions.
 Timing your contractions is also a great tool for your health care provider, so try to remember to grab your results before heading to the hospital.
-This can help doctors and nurses determine what to do next if labor is or is not progressing accordingly.
-Thankfully there is always a rest period (even if it’s only a few minutes) in between contractions.
-Both you and your baby need this time to rest in preparation for labor and delivery.
-When true labor contractions are not in rhythm, but happen on an average of 5-7 minutes apart or less, you should contact your health care provider immediately.

 True Labor vs. False Labor

 One of the biggest confusions many expectant mothers face is telling the difference between true labor and false labor.
 The chart below describes the specific characteristics of both true and false labor contractions.
+The key to distinguishing true contractions from false contractions is cervical change.
+If your cervix is changing, that is the definition of labor!

 Characteristic True Labor False Labor